wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 Your sign-in experience should be responsive and fit within a popup window.
 It should integrate with the [Microsoft Teams JavaScript library](jslibrary), which uses message passing.

 As with other embedded experiences running inside Microsoft Teams, your code inside the window needs to first call `microsoftTeams.initialize()`.
-If your code performs an OAuth flow, you should pass the Teams user ID into your window, which also then gets passed to the OAuth sign-in URL.
+If your code performs an OAuth flow, you can pass the Teams user ID into your window, which then can pass it to the OAuth sign-in URL.

 ### Complete the sign-in flow